hjwp/extended-mypy-django-plugin/README.rst

 This project exists so that it can work with either the old version of ``django-stubs`` that is in use or the latest ``django-stubs``.
-Support for the old version is purely a transitional clutch.
+Support for the old version is purely a transitional crutch.

 Status
 ------